KDKHD/QRauth/README.md

 # QRAuth

-A Java based app that uses QR Codes to verify the attendance of a customer.
+A Java-based app that uses QR Codes to verify the attendance of a customer.
 Implemented to efficiently register student attendance.

 ## Prerequisites

 Runs in the JVM.
-You must connect a MySQL database to the project in order for it to work properly.
+You must connect a MySQL database to the project for it to work properly.
 Font end can be customized.

 ## Running Locally